2

 How much do part time student teacher jobs pay per hour?

-As of Jun 12, 2026, the average hourly pay for part time student teacher in the United States is $22.66, according to ZipRecruiter salary data.
+As of Aug 16, 2026, the average hourly pay for part time student teacher in the United States is $22.66, according to ZipRecruiter salary data.
 Most workers in this role earn between $18.51 and $25.96 per hour, depending on experience, location, and employer.

-How do part-time student teachers typically balance classroom responsibilities with their academic coursework?
+How do part time student teachers typically balance classroom responsibilities with their academic coursework?

 Part-time student teachers often juggle teaching duties alongside their own studies, which requires strong time management and organizational skills.
 Most schools provide a structured schedule that aligns teaching hours with class commitments, offering flexibility where possible.
 Collaboration with mentor teachers and open communication with academic advisors can help manage workload and expectations.
 Prioritizing tasks and setting clear boundaries are key to maintaining both teaching effectiveness and academic performance.

-Can you have a part-time job while student teaching?
+Can you do part-time student teaching?

-What is a part-time student teacher?
+What is a part time student teacher?

 A part-time student teacher is an individual, often a college or university student, who is gaining hands-on teaching experience in a classroom while still completing their education.
 They typically work under the supervision of a certified teacher, assisting with lesson planning, classroom management, and instruction.
 Part-time student teaching allows students to balance their coursework with practical teaching experience, preparing them for a future career in education.
 This role is usually a requirement for teacher certification or licensure programs.